 Layout & design by James Kershaw

-Bear The Mammoth is a Progressive Post Rock band from Melbourne Australia that formed in 2011.
-The band consists of 4 members; James Kershaw and Ben Sharpe on Guitars, Stephan Evans on Bass, and James Carman on Drums.
+Bear The Mammoth is a progressive post rock band from Melbourne, Australia that formed in 2011.
+The band consists of James Kershaw on guitar and synth, James Hirschfeld on Guitar, Stephen Evans on Bass, and James Carman on Drums.